rolling-scopes-school/tasks/stage1/modules/clean-code/materials/generic-principles.md

 `(4 >> 1) === (4 / 2)`

-The last one may be more efficient for some program compilers than the usual `/ 2` division, but the code's clarity is very much reduced.
+It may be more efficient for some program compilers than the usual `/ 2` division, but the code's clarity is very much reduced.

 > Important note: For JS engines, the efficiency of the shift operation is offset by the expensive conversion to integer - [more here](https://thefullsnack.com/en/bitwise-javascript-fast.html).